 The Graduate Student Research Evaluation Form (Pink sheet) provides important feedback to the student and is to be filled out by the student and mentor each semester.
-Also each year, the PGSO Student Ombudsperson administers the Research Supervision Feedback Form to provide mentors with constructive feedback.

 Should the student's faculty mentor change from one semester to next, this change should be recorded in the student's department file.
 When the student is admitted to Master's or Ph.D. degree candidacy, the chairperson of the master's or Ph.D. research committee automatically becomes the student's faculty mentor.
 In the case of co-chairs, the student must designate in their file which co-chair will assume primary responsibility for academic advising.